Freelunch-AI/docs/brunos_notes.md

             1. __Code Quality__
                 1. __Code Review Space__ (better interface than github's interface for annotating and starting threads on how to improve the quality of a commit)
                 2. __Special UI for teaching Code Quality Standards__ (instead of reading these in a doc, we provide nice UI where engineers can see examples of low quality code & high quality code in the MLOps context, search best ptractices guidelines according to their subject of interest (e.g. best practices for pandas))
-            2. __Handbook__ (create an MLOps platform handbook which documents everything a new member needs to know when joining the team)
+            2. __Handbook__ (create an ML platform handbook which documents everything a new member needs to know when joining the team)
         2. __Role-based Access Control (RBAC)__ (roles/groups per ML project (e.g., can be manager/leads, Data Engineer, ML Engineer, Data Scientist, subject matter expert, Stakeholder, Lawyer) where each role has its own access rules; and we provide our own secrets manager for engineers or integrate with cloud secrets managers (e.g., Azure Key Vault, AWS Secrets Manager, GCP Secret Manager) which are central authentication tools that manage all secrets owned by engineers.
 Each role or specific engineer has responsabilities, owning some part of the ML lifecycle (these can change over time) so that any bug can have at least 1 engineer held accountable for it at any point in time.
 Also, each part of the ML Operations can have an admin that sets which types of actions he wants to receive notifications before they are performed (he can choose to reject these actions).
 Note: people can have more than 1 role and different roles can be assigned to people manually or on a schedule)
         3. __Daily Operations__ (this involves things as organizing which ML engineers will operate which parts of the ML System & be responsible for fixing it & reporting all of this.
 We provde capabilities for organizing these schedules, enforcing them by sending alerts/notifications to the manager/lead if the engineer is not on-call, automatically generating reports of the operations of specific engineers & keeping track of a production bugs queue where bugs can be added, removed, edited, handled and resolved via a ticketing system.
 Also, each bug has a priority label.
 Additionally, letting coworkers B, C, D... etc comment on how good is to work with engineer A; for the sake of engineer A to get feedback and improve and also for the manager to see if engineer A is worth the cost.)
         4. __Checklists__ (can configure checklists to spawn when some event happens (e.g., CI aproves PR, which now needs code review).
 The action only takes place after the engineer confirms that he/her checked it all.)